Frequently asked questions about Date of Death real estate appraisals

 If a retrospective appraisal requires estimating a home's condition in 1992, it may be reasonable to assume that ceramic countertops were present unless evidence suggests otherwise.
 These assumptions are always disclosed in the report.

-A retrospective appraisal estimates market value as of a previous date.
+A retrospective appraisal estimates market value as of a specific date in the past.

-A current appraisal estimates value as of the inspection date.
+A current appraisal estimates value as of the current effective date.

 There is also a third type called a prospective appraisal, which estimates value as of a future date.
 Prospective valuations are more common in commercial real estate and are relatively rare in residential appraisal assignments.

-The oldest retrospective assignment I have completed involved a property from the early 1980s.
+The oldest retrospective assignment I have completed involved a multi-generational property with valuation dates spanning from the early 1980s through the early 2000s.

 In most situations the first call actually comes from the heir rather than the CPA or attorney directly.